Operation Midway Blitz: Illinois v. Trump

+Ian Millhiser wrote that the "order does not even engage" with the administrations argument that there was a "rebellion" to allow federalization.
+Adam Liptak wrote that Kavanaugh's concurrence "pointed to the possibility of" Trump invoking the Insurrection Act "to send more conventional military troops to American cities".

+Chicago Headline Club v.
+Noem

 On October 16, 2025, Judge Ellis ordered Chicago U.S. Immigration and Customs Enforcement Field Office Director Russell Hott to appear in court on October 20 to answer for several violations of the court order regarding using tear gas, rubber bullets and other crowd-control methods in the Chicago area, in addition to answering questions regarding an ICE-caused vehicle collision following a car chase in the East Side neighborhood on October 14.
 Judge Ellis also modified the temporary restraining order on ICE, requiring all agents to wear body cameras and keep them on during operations.
 That same day, a federal appeals court panel denied a request from the Trump administration to lift a lower court's order blocking the president from deploying National Guard troops in Illinois.

 On October 28, 2025, U.S. district judge Sara Ellis called Gregory Bovino into court to answer for the multiple deployments of tear gas in Chicago neighborhoods since a restraining order was handed down on October 9.
 Ellis ordered Bovino to appear in court every weeknight for seven days to give a report on the day's incidents, ordered Bovino to wear a body camera moving forward, and called for a chart of all force reports, bodycam footage and arrest reports dating back to September 2.
 She also stated that if agents continued to use tear gas without warning or cause, they would lose the right to use it.

 On November 5, 2025, Judge Ellis presided over a daylong hearing where several people testified regarding ICE's use of excessive force against press, protesters and bystanders.
 The plaintiffs sought to make Judge Ellis' temporary restraining order against ICE's use of tear gas and pepper balls continued indefinitely.
 That same day, U.S. district judge Robert Gettleman issued a temporary restraining order requiring federal authorities to improve sanitary conditions inside the U.S. Immigration and Customs Enforcement facility in Broadview, Illinois, while also guaranteeing detainees contact with their attorneys.

 On November 6, 2025, Judge Ellis extended her temporary restraining order against ICE's use of tear gas and pepper balls, stating that Greg Bovino had lied under oath about threats posed by protesters and reporters.

-On November 12, 2025, U.S. district court judge Jeffrey Cummings ordered that hundreds of people detained by U.S. Immigration and Customs Enforcement be released from federal facilities in the next week because their arrests by ICE were unlawful and in violation of the Castañon Nava consent decree and the Fourth Amendment.